simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ### Entering Comments About a Patient

-At any point you can enter comments about a patient, however those will be saved only if you 1) adjudicate the sentence or 2) enter an event date.
+At any point you can enter comments about a patient in the data entry field under "New comments:", however those will be saved only if you 1) adjudicate the sentence or 2) enter an event date.

 ## Search for a Specific Patient